luisacutillo78/RbasicStats/README.md

 The following classes are focused on Downloading and visualizing Facebook pages data and an introduction to PCA and Clustering.
 The corresponding set of notebooks are:

-Comparing Facebook Public Pages.ipynb
+Comparing Facebook Public Pages.ipynb	<br>
-PCA and Clustering.ipynb
+PCA and Clustering.ipynb <br>

 Download this set notebooks locally or clone it on Microsoft Azure, just clicking on: https://notebooks.azure.com/luisacutillo/libraries/FBandPCA